Language:

 Corporation

-This is an incorporated business structure that you probably won’t be dealing with, at least at the beginning of your business, because they’re a little more complicated than LLCs.
-S Corporations have fewer than 100 shareholders, and C Corporations are owned by stockholders.
+You probably won’t deal with this incorporated business structure, at least at the beginning of your business, because they’re a little more complicated than LLCs.
+S Corporations have fewer than 100 shareholders, and stockholders own C Corporations.

 11. Register Your Business